NOW WITH MORE! This post has been updated for 2018 with much more info to help you easily create your Facebook Retargeting Campaign!

 Facebook will start to optimize who they show your ads to based on who they predict will help you achieve this goal.
 The two most common goals are:

 - Traffic Goal – this goal will encourage the most number of people to visit your store

 - Conversion Goal – this goal focuses on getting customers to complete a desired action (usually a purchase)

-Conversions is a little bit more complicated, so I’ve chosen to use it here as the example.
-If you can follow this, setting up a Traffic campaign will be no problem for you.
+Conversions are a little bit more complicated, so I’ve chosen to use it here as the example.
+If you can follow this, setting up a Traffic Campaign will be no problem for you.

 To start, name your campaign and hit “Continue.”
 Then you’ll need to select your conversion goal and verify your pixel.

 For this kind of ad, the most logical type of conversion is a purchase.
 If you need help with this, just click “Learn More” and Facebook has some guides on setting up goals and funnels.

 Step 5: Select Your Audience